CarolinaSantana/coreos-vagrant/README.md

     export DOCKER_HOST=tcp://localhost:2375

-# CoreOS Vagrant deploying sample app Ruby Application in VirtualBox and VMware
+# CoreOS Vagrant deploying sample app Ruby Application in VirtualBox

 Apply the use of the containers oriented operating system CoreOS creating systemd service units responsible for performing the necessary tasks for the correct operation of the Docker containers in which the application is divided.
 In this way, the main idea is deploy the next structure, manually and automatically: